Stiletto-lo/loDataExtractor/README.md

 # loDataExtractor

-Data extractor for the game Last Oasis.
+Data extractor for the game.
 Used to generate a JSON with the desired data from the different items.

 ## How it works